Justin A. Frank

-Frank employs the principles of applied psychoanalysis to put together the kind of psychological profile used in his books about the Presidents: Bush on the Couch: Inside the Mind of the President, which was extensively quoted from by Fidel Castro in his annual speech in 2004, and Obama on the Couch: Inside the Mind of the President.
+Frank employs the principles of applied psychoanalysis to put together the kind of psychological profile used in his books about U.S. presidents: Bush on the Couch: Inside the Mind of the President, which was extensively quoted from by Fidel Castro in his annual speech in 2004, and Obama on the Couch: Inside the Mind of the President.
 In 2018, he published Trump on the Couch: Inside the Mind of the President.